-Recently, I asked a group of podcasters who had been podcasting for a few years now, and asked them generally, “What makes a great podcast guest?”
+I recently asked a group of podcasters: “What makes a great podcast guest?”

-It might sound silly, it might seem generic, but in reality, you’d be surprised about how poorly a lot of people approach these things or do their best to automate it as much as possible and don’t show a lot of interest on their own, or on a personal level.
+It might sound silly, it might seem generic, but you’d be surprised how poorly a lot of people approach this.

 Podcasting isn’t like traditional PR, getting on someone’s podcast.
 You’re trying to get with someone who has a micro audience and isn’t a professional media person.
 They don’t have media training.
 They don’t have the same media agenda as a lot of publications do, so you have to approach it a lot differently, and doing so, number one, starting with value that you are bringing to the equation.